The-Plottwist/cpp-log/README.md

 lg.warning("");
 lg.critical("");
 ```
-All functions can take three arguments.
+All of the above functions can take three arguments.
 * string.
 * double.
 * double.